top of page

 Now is your chance to experience a whole new world of flavors, and Singapore is one of the best city's in the world to do it.
 Chinatown, Little India and Kampong Glam are well known for their verity of delicious cuisine.

 In this blog I'll direct you to some famous Hawkers and Restaurants, along with some hidden Gems for some of Singapores best known dishes.
-However there are far too many fantastic eateries and dishes for me to list in this blog.
-My best advise is to follow your nose and let your stomach be your guide...lol
+However there are far too many fantastic eateries and dishes for me to list in this blog, so my best advise is to follow your nose and let your stomach be your guide...lol

 Kreta Ayer has dozens of fantastic restaurants...
-Far too many to list all in this blog.
-However here are a few that will give you a really nice Singapore and Asian experience.
+Far too many to list in one blog.
+However here are a few dishes & restaurants that will give you a really nice Singapore and Asian experience.

-After a great Dinner of Dim sum at the Yum Cha restaurant, walk a few meters down the street and treat yourself to some Traditional Chinese desserts.
+Dine like a local on traditional food at the Maxwell Food Center, or enjoy a relaxing dinner of Dim Sum at the Yum Cha restaurant .
+After you've had your fill of Dim Sum just walk a few meters down the street and treat yourself to some Traditional Chinese desserts like Yam past, Cantonese dumplings or a Sweet Mango roll.
+You can view the menu below.
 (These restaurants are only about 30 meters apart).

 Yum Cha Chinatown- Famed for its large variety of dim sum....